 Our journey of discovery starts with a visit to Bletchley Park.
-It was once a home of the WW2 code breakers.
-We also might choose to spend few hours in Cambridge.
+It was once the home of the WW2 code breakers.
+We also might choose to spend a few hours in Cambridge.
 It is the oldest university town in the UK.

 Leaving York we’ll join the Roman Imperial trail towards Scotland.
-It is hard to define the magic of the Hadrian’s Wall.
-So we shall allow a bit of time to take a short deviation to Hexham.
+It is hard to define the magic of Hadrian’s Wall.
+So we shall allow a bit of time to take a short deviation to Chester.
 Here we can visit the beautifully reconstructed Chesters Roman Fort and Hadrian’s Wall museum.
-For the rest of the day we shall be traversing the rolling hills of the Northumbria National Park.
-From here we continuing to explore the most northern frontier of the Roman Empire.
+For the rest of the day we shall be traversing the rolling hills of the Northumberland National Park.
+From here we continue to explore the most northern frontier of the Roman Empire.
 We shall enter Scotland at the Carter Bar.
-It is also one of the UK’s the most remote and scenic border crossings.
+It is also one of the UK’s most remote and scenic border crossings.

 From here our route turns North West towards the Lake District.
 However on our way there we shall allow some time to visit the Borders Whisky Distillery in Hawick.

-Certainly, there is no more fitting end to our British odyssey then a visit to the beautiful Costwolds.
+Certainly, there is no more fitting end to our British odyssey than a visit to the beautiful Cotswolds.
 With two nights here, we’ll have plenty of time to visit some of the most popular attractions.
 These include the university city of Oxford, the Roman Baths in Bath as well as the Salisbury plains and the pagan site of worship, Stonehenge.

 For motorcycle rental options please click HERE